 Patellofemoral Pain Syndrome

-If pain begins gradually with some soreness and aching when walking up or downhill, you may be suffering from an overuse injury called patellofemoral pain syndrome, or chondromalacia patella.
+If pain begins gradually with some soreness and aching when walking up or downhill, you may have an overuse injury called patellofemoral pain syndrome, or chondromalacia patella.
 Pain is usually localized under the kneecap and worsens when walking an incline or when you wear high heels.
 Pain often occurs when the kneecap, called the patella, rubs against the femoral bone.
 Pain usually subsides when you stop the activity but may flare up again unless treated.
 Strengthening the quadriceps and hamstrings can help stabilize the patella and prevent it from rubbing during activity.

 Iliotibial Band Syndrome